 The Marine Corps War Memorial forms the centerpiece of a symmetrical, formal landscape plan, which was designed by architect Horace Peaslee.
 The statue stands on a raised plaza, paved in a decorative concrete developed by the John J. Earley Studios.

-To the south is the 1960 Netherlands Carillon, designed by Dutch architect Joost W.C.
-Boks as a Modernist steel framework containing a memorial carillon.
-This was presented to the U.S. by the people of the Netherlands in gratitude for American aid given during World War II.
+To the south stands the 1960 Netherlands Carillon, designed by Dutch architect Joost W.C.
+Boks.
+The Modernist steel framework containing a memorial carillon was presented to the U.S. by the people of the Netherlands in gratitude for American aid given during World War II.

 The de Weldon statue stands on a raised plaza, paved in decorative concrete.
 North of this, the parade ground is a rectangular area of lawn used by the Marines for “sunset parades,” which are held during the summer months.
 A reviewing stand rises on the far side of the parade ground.
 The plaza, parade ground, and reviewing stand are linked by tree-lined paths and surrounded by a loop road.